How do I start dividend investing in New Zealand?

 NZ Tax Benefits

-Imputation credits in New Zealand can boost your after-tax returns significantly.
+Imputation credits in New Zealand may affect your after-tax returns depending on circumstances.

 Easy to Understand